What is Extended Producer Responsibility for Packaging?

 PRNs: Obligated producers must purchase Packaging Recovery Notes (PRNs) to meet their recycling obligations.
 This remains in place under EPR and ensures that producers contribute financially to the recycling process itself.
 Small producers will not have an obligation to acquire PRNs.

 Local Authority Waste Management Fees: Any packaging reported as ‘household’ will be subject to this fee.
-The will be used to calculate the cost for fees derived from 2025 packaging that is paid for in 2026.
-Obligated producers are responsible for the costs of collecting, sorting, and treating household packaging waste, covering the full net cost.
-The first EPR Local Authority Waste Management Fee payment will be 1st October 2025 for obligated large producers to the Scheme Administrator.
+Obligated producers are then responsible for the costs of collecting, sorting, and treating household packaging waste, covering the full net cost.
+The EPR Local Authority Waste Management Fee payment is issued after the government has processed H2 and is paid directly to the Scheme Administrator.

 Commercial packaging waste: For now, businesses that dispose of commercial packaging waste remain responsible for funding its collection and recycling.